 - Funding for electrification of the line was announced by the government on 27 June 2013 in Investing in Britain's future, for a start of works in 2016 and completion in 2017.

-- In June 2015 TfL announced an order for new electric trains.
+- TfL then confirmed an order in June 2015 for new electric trains.

 - In late-September 2015 it was reported that a local contractor had been awarded the civil engineering work required to electrify the line, ending anxious months of speculation about when the work would proceed.

 - In February 2016 Network Rail announced that there would be a partial closure, east of South Tottenham, from June to September 2016, followed by full closure from October 2016 to February 2017, for the electrification work to be completed.